Overview

 • A personal statement, no longer than two pages, that answers the following questions:

-• Why are you applying for our program and what do you hope to gain?
+• Why are you applying for this biomedical research internship and what do you hope to gain?

 • Do you intend to apply to medical school?
-Is a MD/PhD program of interest to you?
+Are you interested in pursuing an MD/PhD program?

-• Do you have other clinical, leadership, extracurricular or community experiences that have prepared you for this internship?
+• What other clinical, leadership, extracurricular, or community experiences have prepared you for this internship?

-• Which college course or other academic experience have you found most rewarding?
+• Which college courses or academic experiences have you found most rewarding?
 Why?

 • What would you like the selection committee to know about you that was not addressed in the questions above?